 Mud, Glorious Mud!
 Super Rad Activities for your Mud-Loving Littles

 Anyone have a kid who loves getting messy and muddy?
 We have some awesome new muddy play ideas from the lovely Heidi at @the_harmony_tree_house!
 If you are looking for inspiring nature play and mudpie adventures, be sure to check out Heidi's Instagram account.
-Keep reading for the first four of Heidi's muddy play ideas!
+Keep reading for some of Heidi's best muddy play ideas!

 What is that you say?
 There is only so much you can do in the mud?
 That is where you are wrong, my friend!
 I have bundled up our tried and tested favorites into a handy dandy guide.
 So what are we waiting for?
 Let's get MUDDY with our first four activity ideas!